IFC Viewer for SharePoint architecture and data protection

 - The SPFx bundle is stored in the customer’s M365 CDN; the viewer module is loaded from Flinker’s Azure CDN as static code only, without customer data.

-- The WebPart does not access mailbox items or Teams chat messages.
+- The web part does not access mailbox items or Teams chat messages.

 - No external non-Microsoft business systems or APIs are used; only Microsoft 365 services (SharePoint, optional Teams, Entra ID).

-1. Integration and Operating Model
+1. Integration and operating model

 - The app is deployed as an SPFx solution into the customer’s SharePoint Online environment.

-- Users add the “IFC Viewer” WebPart to SharePoint pages in sites where IFC files are stored.
+- Users add the “IFC Viewer” web part to SharePoint pages in sites where IFC files are stored.

 - The SPFx bundle itself is stored in the Microsoft 365 CDN of the customer’s tenant; at runtime, an additional viewer module is loaded from Flinker’s Azure CDN.